Central values of additive twists of cuspidal $L$-functions: Introduction

 Following these lines of thinking, we apply our methods to the study of families constructed from certain twisted $L$-functions.
 Given a newform $f\in \mathcal{S}_k(\Gamma_0(q))$ of weight $k$ and level $q$ and a primitive Dirichlet character $\chi$ of conductor co-prime to $q$, we define the {\it multiplicatively twisted $L$-function of} $f$;

-(where $\lambda_f(n)$ denotes the $n$th Hecke eigenvalue of $f$), which admits analytic continuation satisfying a functional equation.
-Note that because of the co-primality condition the above Dirichlet series defines (the finite part of) the $L$-function corresponding to the automorphic representation $\pi_f\otimes\chi$ (justifying the notation).\\ The study of averages of multiplicative twists of cuspidal $L$-functions has a long history (see for instance the work of Rohrlich \cite{Rohrlich89}, Duke, Friedlander and Iwaniec \cite{DuFrIw01}, and Chinta \cite{Chinta02}).
+(where $\lambda_f(n)$ denotes the $n$th Hecke eigenvalue of $f$), which converges absolutely for $\Re s>1$ and admits analytic continuation satisfying a functional equation.
+Note that because of the co-primality condition the above Dirichlet series defines (the finite part of) the $L$-function corresponding to the automorphic representation $\pi_f\otimes\chi$ (justifying the notation).

+The study of averages of multiplicative twists of cuspidal $L$-functions has a long history (see for instance the work of Rohrlich \cite{Rohrlich89}, Duke, Friedlander and Iwaniec \cite{DuFrIw01}, and Chinta \cite{Chinta02}).
 Recently Blomer, Fouvry, Kowalski, Michel, Mili{\'c}evi{\'c} and Sawin \cite{BlFoKoMiMiSa18} have given an extensive account of the second moment theory for such twists.
-We are able to obtain new results for these automorphic $L$-functions:\\ Combining Theorem \ref{normal} and the (generalized) Birch--Stevens formula (see Lemma \ref{BirchSteven} below), we obtain asymptotic formulas for the following (arithmetically weighted) averages of certain \lq wide{\rq} families of multiplicatively twisted $L$-functions, making (\ref{family}) precise. \begin{cor} Let $f\in \mathcal{S}_k(\Gamma_0(q))$ be a newform of even weight $k$ and level $q$ and $n$ a non-negative integer.
+We are able to obtain new results for these automorphic $L$-functions.
+Combining Theorem \ref{normal} and the (generalized) Birch--Stevens formula (see Lemma \ref{BirchSteven} below), we obtain asymptotic formulas for the following (arithmetically weighted) averages of certain \lq wide{\rq} families of multiplicatively twisted $L$-functions, making (\ref{family}) precise. \begin{cor} Let $f\in \mathcal{S}_k(\Gamma_0(q))$ be a newform of even weight $k$ and level $q$ and $n$ a non-negative integer.
 Then we have for all $\eps>0$